ramp-eu/FIREFIT/gcn/docs/getting-started.md

 ]
 ```

 This confirms that [Orion](https://fiware-orion.readthedocs.io/en/master/) is notifying the Cygnus service regarding changes to the [Image Reference Entity](../data_models/image_reference.json).

-Fiware provides a detailed [step-by-step guide](https://fiware-tutorials.readthedocs.io/en/latest/historic-context-flume/index.html#mongodb-reading-data-from-a-database) on how to confirm that data is being persisted.
+> **Note:** FIWARE provides a detailed [step-by-step guide](https://fiware-tutorials.readthedocs.io/en/latest/historic-context-flume/index.html#mongodb-reading-data-from-a-database) on how to confirm that data is being persisted.
 For that reason, the process will not be replicated in the present document.

+## Get log data

-With all the automatic configurations performed by GCN analyzed, it is important to check its logs by executing the following docker command:
+With all the automatic configurations performed by [GCN](../) analyzed, it is important to check its logs by executing the following docker command:

 ```console
 docker logs gcn